Skip to content

 Ablation Study

-Configuration IEMOCAP WA Note
+Configuration IEMOCAP WA Description

-VowelPrompt (full) 72.8% full
+VowelPrompt Full 72.8% full

-w/o GRPO 70.1% SFT-only
+w/o GRPO 70.1% SFT only

-Consonant-level features 68.7% vowels > consonants
+Consonant-level features 68.7% Vowel > Consonant

-Shuffled prosody 58.2% confirms no spurious correlation
+Shuffled Prosody 58.2% Confirms no spurious correlation

 Key Findings

-• Cross-lingual generalization: a model fine-tuned on English transfers effectively to French CaFE (+8.3%) and German EmoDB (+7.7%)
+• Cross-lingual generalization: Models fine-tuned on English were effective on French CaFE (+8.3%) and German EmoDB (+7.7%).

 Highlights & Insights